UNTIL THE SUBMISSION DEADLINE

 A proposal is a commitment in the sense that its original configuration (the original proposal submission) should match its final appearance in the printed program and its presentation at the conference.
 A formal panel must include at least 3 paper presenters.
 In the case of a panel participant dropping out, the AAS may consider admitting a replacement presenter.
 If a panelist cancels, please contact the Conference Manager.
 However, adding new paper presenters and co-authors to a panel is not allowed after the proposal has been accepted.

 Habits of collegiality and professional courtesy are both the pattern and the continued expectation at the AAS conference.
 Most fundamental are the honoring of commitments to present papers and the provision of papers to discussants in a timely fashion.
 The Program Committee assumes and celebrates an interactive style and effective communication in the evolution and delivery of a well-coordinated session.
 Individual paper sessions also benefit from the best observation of professional practices.

 The Program Committee has noted a growing number of “no-shows” among session participants.
 This is disrespectful toward fellow panelists and audiences, and unfair to those applicants who were not selected for inclusion in the program.
 Therefore, sessions will be closely monitored at the conference to note all no-shows.
-Participants who fail to notify the AAS Conference Manager in advance that they will not be able to attend the conference and participate in their session will not be allowed to submit a proposal for the following year’s conference.
+Participants who fail to notify the the AAS Conference Department in advance that they will not be able to attend the conference and participate in their session will not be allowed to submit a proposal for the following year’s conference.

 Diversity and inclusion are core AAS values.
 Diversity encourages innovation and creativity and strengthens the community by harnessing a variety of skills, perspectives, talents, and resources to meet new challenges.
 We ask that session organizers keep these values in mind as they assemble session participants so that our conference will reflect the diversity of our membership.

 In particular, we expect panel submissions to demonstrate: